HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 Computer Software for Variance Calculations

-The KID database includes a Hospital file with variables required to calculate finite population statistics.
-The file includes hospital identifiers (Primary Sampling Units or PSUs), stratification variables, and stratum-specific totals for the numbers of discharges and hospitals so that finite-population corrections can be applied to variance estimates.
+The KID database includes a Hospital file with data elements required to calculate finite population statistics.
+The file includes hospital identifiers (Primary Sampling Units or PSUs), stratification data elements, and stratum-specific totals for the numbers of discharges and hospitals so that finite-population corrections can be applied to variance estimates.

 In addition to these subroutines, standard errors can be estimated by validation and cross-validation techniques.
 Given that a very large number of observations will be available for most analyses, it may be feasible to set aside a part of the data for validation purposes.
 Standard errors and confidence intervals can then be calculated from the validation data.